Anjali2001saxena/BeWell-Hackathon-Project/README.md

 ## Fun Quiz :
 BeWell Fun Quiz section is basically for kids to learn about COVID and its related terms by while playing unscrambling game.
 It is not only a great way to make them learn about COVID but also helps to boost their working memory.

+**User can only use the features after signing up on the app except for the Quiz that does not require sign up.**

 ## Technology Used :
 - HTML
 - CSS